Author Archives: Abi Schildcrout

 The religious zealotry of the few is being imposed on those who do not share in that empowered minority’s beliefs.
 Politicians who have no idea what they’re talking about are forcing their medically ignorant, religiously-based lay-opinions on others.

-That the intrusion into privacy, that intrusion into a doctor’s office, that intrusion into the health and well-being of others trying to make the best decisions possible for themselves and their families in unthinkable situations, is infuriating and unconscionable.
+That intrusion into privacy, that intrusion into a doctor’s office, that intrusion into the health and well-being of others trying to make the best decisions possible for themselves and their families in unthinkable situations, is infuriating and unconscionable.

 And even if the act is illegal, as my eldest has pointed out, rape is now, in effect, in several states, a legitimate means to reproduction.